Minimalist photography offers interesting opportunities when it comes to making photos that are strong in composition.

-Many cameras allow you to do this, though the feature is usually restricted to folks photographing with their cameras set to JPEG.
+Many cameras allow you to do this, though the feature is usually restricted to folks who photograph with their cameras set to JPEG.

 Another option, for folks photographing in either RAW or JPEG mode, is to convert the original color file to black-and-white in a RAW Converter such as Adobe Lightroom or Photoshop Camera RAW.

 This option provides far more control over how the brightness of a particular color is rendered (e.g., lighter or darker), compared to that of other colors within the same scene.

 In the case of the above photo I went for a variation on the theme.
 Watch the video below to discover how I was able to remove all but the red color from the original image.

 Producing a splash of color, in an otherwise black and white image, is fun and really easy to do, once you know how.

 I have a whole bundle of tips and tricks up my sleeve, including the minimalist style explained in the above video tutorial.

 I share many of these tips and tricks, one-to-one, in my Lightroom for Photographers course.
 It’s available to anyone living in or around Melbourne, Australia.